 - Provide instruction for students and visitors on all applicable safety requirements specific to activity conducted and location.

 - Continuously strive to improve safety practices in light of advances in technology and new understandings in safety, health, and environmental science.

-- Report issues or raise questions to your supervisor, professor, OSEH, or DPSS so that action can be taken to prevent or correct safety concerns.
+- Report issues or raise questions to your supervisor, professor, EHS, or DPSS so that action can be taken to prevent or correct safety concerns.
 All reporting must be done without fear of reprisal; however, anonymous reporting can be made through the University Compliance Hotline (www.compliancehotline.umich.edu) at 1-866-990-0111.
 The preference is to make a local report so safety concerns can be addressed promptly.

 Anyone in a management or supervisory role

 - Assume responsibility for the safety of those under their supervision or oversight.